The Importance Of Freight Forwarders Liability Insurance

 When transporting cargo, it is more than loading and unloading cargo on a mode of transport.
 There is a large amount of paperwork, agreements, and back-end agreements between freight forwarders and clients.
 These forms, papers and contracts are crucial to the freight’s liability and duty.
 Any freight forwarder error can result in lawsuits, fines, or compensation payments.

 An error and omission can include wrong routes, incorrect paperwork, loading and unloading negligence.
-Clients trust freight forwarders and have paid for the cargo to reach point B from A and on an agreed time.
+Clients trust freight forwarders and have paid for the cargo to reach point B from A at an agreed time.
 A claim can occur when the freight forwarder liability error causes financial loss to clients.

 For example, a freight forwarder accidently left the products at the handover location and moved with only a portion of the total cargo.
 The cargo was severely delayed in this situation, causing the receiving clients financial and trust loss.
 Hence, the cargo company will have the right to sue, or the freight forwarding company will have to pay compensation due to the error.
 Many errors and omissions like this can significantly cost the freight forwarder and damage the reputation.